QuickLogic-Corp/core-v-mcu-soc/README.md

-# pulp_soc
+# core-v-mcu-soc

-The `pulp_soc` repository contains the structure of the SoC microcontroller subsystem used in PULPissimo (single-core) and PULP (multi-core) chips.
+The `core-v-mcu-soc` repository contains the structure of the SoC microcontroller subsystem used in the core-v-mcu which is a derivative of the pulpissimo device from pulp_soc repo
-For more details on the internal architecture, see the README.md in the `pulpissimo` repository.